t-benze/inkstain/project-docs/prd/main.md

 Shows the thumbnail of the active pdf document in the primary sidebar.

-#### Feature - Text Detection
+#### Feature - PDF Text Layer

-Detects texts and analyze the page layout using machine intelligence, and then renders a text layer.
+Utilise AWS Textract service to detect texts and analyze the page layout using machine intelligence, and then renders a text layer.
+Because this feature relies on AWS service, it should only be enabled for authenticated users who subscribe for it.

+##### Function Requirements

+1. **Text Interaction**: Allow selection, copying, and in-document text search functionality.
+2. **Annotation System**: Implement a system for users to highlight, take notes, and draw onto the PDF document, facilitating interactive reading and content review.

 ## Feature: Document Tagging

-### Purpose
+### Overview

 The document tagging feature allows users to categorize their documents efficiently by adding tags, assisting in organization and retrieval processes.